nlitwin/vue-dashes/README.md

 # vue-dashes

-A Vue component for creating dashes
+A Vue component for creating dashes of different sizes using SVG.

 ### Installation